About Our Plants

-Master Gardeners’ Plant Sale: Held the first Saturday in May.
+Master Gardeners’ Plant Sale: Held in May.
 Check out our Facebook page and our Blog for additional details and directions to the sale location at the Kootenai County Extension Office.
 Our participation depends on stock availability.

 We offer more than 25 varieties of heirloom tomatoes, from the traditional large and meaty beefsteak tomatoes to the petite and super-sweet cherry tomatoes.
 Our selection of tomatoes varies each year as we like to add new cultivars, along with the tried-and-true customer favorites.
 How can we resist when there are more than 7,500 different kinds of tomatoes to choose from!

 Everyone loves the fresh taste of “home-grown,” but we know not everyone has space for a large garden.
 That’s why we offer a selection of heirlooms perfect for small gardens and container gardening.
 To locate these plants, look for” patio-perfect” listed next to the plant name.

 Helpful Gardening Terms